pkundu25/tour-guide-bot/README.md

 Just choose user and bot against the column 'type_name' to view the text under 'data'.

 Further development is in progress and GitHub will be updated accordingly.

+For any issues or suggestions, please feel free to write to: pkundu25@gmail.com

 ### References:
 1. https://rasa.com/docs/rasa/user-guide/installation/